Khaketi Wine Tour: How to Find the Best Wine in Georgia

 A Georgian Supra

-We go to see the Nika’s vineyard and again we go to Soliko.
-The house is upside down, there’s a woman!
-Is his wife Nino, who is cooking five or six dishes at once, and another woman, hired for major spring cleaning, although a bit in late.
+We go to visit Nika’s vineyard, and then we head back to Soliko.
+The house is upside down—there’s a woman!
+It’s his wife, Nino, who is cooking five or six dishes at once, and another woman has been hired for major spring cleaning, though a bit late.

-I know that there will never be a free stove for our parmigiana!
-So, we help (or at least we try) Nino in the kitchen.
-I chop tons of the damned coriander which in Georgia is used and abused everywhere.
+I know there will never be a free stove for our parmigiana!
+So, we help (or at least try to) Nino in the kitchen.
+I chop tons of that damned coriander, which is used and abused everywhere in Georgia.

-We should be fifteen to twenty people.
-We set the table in the great hall on the first floor, rain is coming.
-Around 18:30 people began to arrive and after an hour the Japanese crew comes accompanied by John, an American who moved to Signagi fifteen years ago.
+We’re supposed to be fifteen to twenty people.
+We set the table in the great hall on the first floor, as rain starts to fall.
+Around 6:30 p.m., people begin to arrive, and an hour later, the Japanese crew shows up, accompanied by John, an American who moved to Sighnaghi fifteen years ago.

-He organizes wine tours and has two restaurants.
-The Japanese are Reiko, the importer, the daughter and her boyfriend, and Eriko, a traveling chef who has studied three years in the Marche (Italy).
+He organizes wine tours and owns two restaurants.
+The Japanese group includes Reiko, the importer; her daughter and her boyfriend; and Eriko, a traveling chef who studied in the Marche region of Italy for three years.

-We go down into the cellar with Soliko to taste the new wine directly from quevri.
-The Japanese, what to say, are Japanese, armed with cameras with super-lens.
-Very nice, always thank you, very sweet.
-Eriko speaks a perfect Italian and is a very interesting person, she knows a lot about food.
+We head down to the cellar with Soliko to taste the new wine directly from the qvevri.
+The Japanese are, well, Japanese—armed with cameras and super lenses.
+Very polite, always saying thank you, and very sweet.
+Eriko speaks perfect Italian and is a fascinating person with a wealth of knowledge about food.

 After the tasting, we go to eat!
-And we can drink “for real”!
-Apparently we are more than fifteen, some of the guests must eat in the kitchen with Nino.
+And we can finally drink “for real”!
+Apparently, we’re more than fifteen people, and some guests end up eating in the kitchen with Nino.

 First, the menu